santedb/santedb-www/README.md

-# SanteDB WWW Online Only Host Environment
+# SanteDB Applet Web Host Environment

 This project provide a runtime environment for hosting [SanteDB Applets](https://help.santesuite.org/ops/santedb/applets) and all their assets in an environment where multiple clients need to access SanteDB user interfaces on a local area network or wide area network.